ACoAs being ‘RIGHT’ (Part 5b)

 • seeing what’s in other viewpoints that might have a degree of validity

-☆ We may still end up sticking to our Truth – the best part of our core knowledge (“I know what I know”) – as well as revising damaged beliefs (CDs), thus finding saner ways to think about ourselves & the world
+☆ We may still end up sticking to our Truth – the best part of our core knowledge (“I know what I know”) – as well as revising damaged beliefs (CDs), thus finding saner ways to think about ourself & the world

 But this can really be hard for those of us deeply attached to always having to be right (aBR).
 For ACoAs, being caught in a mistake, an oversight or a lack of info can bring up shame & perfectionism – a form of S-H